Anant/Cassandra.Api/astra.api/leaves.api.node/README.md

 ![ArpImg7](Assets/../../../Assets/Images/ArpImg7.png)

-To make a PATCH request to via `https://localhost:8000/api/leaves/:id`, we will need a request body of any of the following key value pairs: title, tags, is_archived, is_starred, content, language, preview_picture, is_public, and url.
+To make a PATCH request via `https://localhost:8000/api/leaves/:id`, we will need a request body of any of the following key value pairs: title, tags, is_archived, is_starred, content, language, preview_picture, is_public, and url.
 We will send a request body of title and tags.

 ![ArpImg33](Assets/../../../Assets/Images/ArpImg33.png)